-2.12 Transfer of Core Credits Between NUNM Programs
+Transfer of Core Credits Between NUNM Programs

-Graduate-Level Programs
+Graduate - Level Programs

 Some core course credits may be eligible for transfer among NUNM programs to satisfy program requirements.
-For more information regarding which courses might be transferable between programs, contact the appropriate academic dean of the program the credits are transferring into.
-All transfer credits are subject to approval by the dean, and proper documentation must be submitted to the registrar, who will notify the Center for Academic Success to create an individualized curriculum layout.
+For more information regarding which courses might be transferable between programs, contact the program dean.
+All transfer credits are subject to approval by the program chair or dean, and proper documentation must be submitted to the registrar.